moodle/devdocs/general/development/policies/php.md

 <Since versions={["3.0.1", "3.1"]} issueNumber="MDL-50565" />

 PHP 7.0 **can be used with** Moodle 3.0.1, Moodle 3.1 and later releases.
 It is also the **minimum** supported version for Moodle 3.4.
 See [Moodle and PHP 7.0 details](https://docs.moodle.org/dev/Moodle_and_PHP_7.0_details) and [MDL-50565](https://tracker.moodle.org/browse/MDL-50565) for details.

+## PHP versions under development

+### PHP 8.1

+PHP 8.1 support **is being implemented** for Moodle 4.1 and later releases.
+Hence it's still **incomplete and only for development purposes**.
+See [MDL-73016](https://tracker.moodle.org/browse/MDL-73016) for details.

+### PHP 8.2

+PHP 8.2 support **is currently being implemented**.
+We hope to make this available for Moodle 4.2 but this has not yet been confirmed and is subject to change.
+See MDL-76405 for details.

+### PHP 8.3

+PHP 8.3 support **is currently being implemented**.
+We hope to make this available for Moodle 4.4 but this has not yet been confirmed and is subject to change.
+See MDL-76426 for details.

 ## See also